 Z (Accessory Dwelling Unit Exclusion) Combining District Removal

-The Planning Commission considered this item at a public hearing on May 2 and recommended that the Board of Supervisors approve the project.
-A complete staff report and associated materials from that hearing can be found here.
-This item will be considered by the Board of Supervisors at a future hearing that has not yet been scheduled.
-Sign up for notifications,
+The Planning Commission considered this item at a public hearing on May 2, 2019 and recommended that the Board of Supervisors approve the project.
+A complete staff report and associated materials from that hearing are available.

 Background on the Z Combining District